Another day another outburst. Your fuse is running out and you have no idea how to solve problems in your relationship.

 Taking the time to get to know one another’s trigger points will help you read the situation better during a conflict.

-For example, my husband knows that one of my biggest fear is abandonment.
+For example, my husband knows that one of my biggest fears is abandonment.

 This fear of abandonment shows up in many different ways and situations.
 But because we both know this, it has become one of the checkpoints before or during a meltdown.